maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

 ```
 * The bot may crash at the beginning when loading the MetaMask extension (Selenium module problem).
 * Sometimes the bot indicates that the upload has failed while the NFT has been uploaded.
-* The waiting time (`WebDriverWait().until()`) for the element to be clickable or visible is sometimes too short if your PC is slow and this raises an exception, so increase the time by 5 to 10 seconds:
+* The waiting time (`WebDriverWait().until()`) for the element to be clickable or visible is sometimes too short if your PC is slow and this raises an exception, so you can increase the time by 5 to 10 seconds:
 ```python
 def element_clickable(self, element: str) -> None:
     """Click on element if it's clickable using Selenium."""